ttruong11/employee-management/README.md

   - Nodemon (3.0.1) - A utility that monitors for any changes in your source and automatically restarts your server.
   - Prisma (5.9.0) - Next-generation ORM for Node.js and TypeScript.
   - Sequelize (6.33.0) - A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server.

+  - **Database**:

+  - PostgreSQL - Configured to run locally or using an external database connection.

 - **Authentication and Security**:
   - Next-Auth (4.24.5) - Authentication for Next.js.